Volkswagen T-Cross vs BYD Sealion 5

 The Verdict

-The BYD Sealion 5 takes 6 of 6 key spec categories and comes in at a lower price.
-The BYD Sealion 5 will save you roughly $1,510 a year in fuel.
+The BYD Sealion 5 takes 6 of 7 key spec categories and comes in at a lower price.
+The BYD Sealion 5 will save you roughly $1,380 a year in fuel.
+If boot space matters, the BYD Sealion 5 has a clear edge.
 The BYD Sealion 5 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions